dalyhabit/media-install-script/README.md

 Congrats!
 You now have a multi-tracker search engine at your fingertips, or more importantly, the fingertips of Sonarr and Radarr.
 Keep this window open as we move to the next configuration step.

 ### Radarr
 Navigate to `http://serverIP:7878` in order to access the Radarr console.
-We're going to change a few settings, starting with "Download Clients."

 Next, go to Indexers.
 Enable "Show Advanced" at the top menu bar under search.
 For each of the indexers you added to Jackett, do the following

 * Press the add symbol
 * Select Torznab